gtxaspec/wz_mini_hacks/README.md

 * No modification is done to the device filesystem. **_Zero!_**
 * Custom kernel loads all required files from micro-sd card at boot time
+* Easy uninstall, just remove files from micro-sd card, or don't use a micro-sd card at all!
+* Works on ANY firmware release (so far!)
+  * Update to the latest stable or beta firmware, this mod should still work!
+  * Block remote or app initiated firmware updates
+  * DNS Spoofing or Telnet mod are *not* required prior to installation
 * Wireguard and IPv6 support enabled
 * Supports the following USB Ethernet adapters:
   * ASIX AX88xxx Based USB 2.0 Ethernet Adapters
   * ASIX AX88179/178A USB 3.0/2.0 to Gigabit Ethernet
   * Realtek RTL8152 Based USB 2.0 Ethernet Adapters
 * USB gadget support, connect the camera directly to a supported router to get an internet connection, no USB Ethernet Adapter required, using USB CDC_NCM.
-* Easy uninstall, just remove files from micro-sd card, or don't use a micro-sd card at all!
-* Add your own changes to run at boot into the script on the micro sd card located at /media/mmc/run_mmc.sh, mount nfs, run ping, whatever you want
-* Ability to update to the latest stable or beta firmware, this mod should survive updates as long as the bootloader remains the same
-* Ability to block remote AND app initiated firmware updates
-* Works on ANY firmware release (so far!)
-* DNS Spoofing or Telnet mod are *not* required prior to installation
+* Custom script support included
 * RTSP Server included, stream video and or audio over LAN
-* Tethering to android phones via RNDIS
+* Tether your camera directly to android phones using USB via RNDIS support
 * USB Mass storage enabled, mount USB SSD/HDD/flash drives
 * CIFS Supported
-* Play .WAV files using "aplay <file> <vol>" command
 * iptables included
+* Play .wav audio files using "cmd aplay <file> <vol>" command
-* Use your camera as a spare UVC USB Web Camera on your PC!
+* WebCam Mode - Use your camera as a spare UVC USB Web Camera on your PC!

-* Inspired by HclX, bakueikozo, and mnakada!
+* RTMP Streaming - Stream live video from the camera to your favorite service, youtube, twitch, or facebook live.

 ## Coming Soon
 * onvif - maybe